nakira974/Lkhsoft.Dring/README.md

 - CommandsPath: The path to the directory containing the command plugins.
 - UdpPort: The UDP port number for the server.
 - TcpPort: The TCP port number for the server.
+- BatchConfigPath: The path to the batch configuration file.
+- BatchDefaultLaunchTime: The default launch time for batch jobs.
+- BatchOutputAllowed: A flag indicating whether Lua batch output is allowed.
+- ServerDB: The datasource for the server database.

 ## Extending the Server with MEF